blackberry-garance/flowershow-app/blog/how-to-enable-page-comments.md

    - Repository ID (starts with 'R_')
    - Category ID (starts with 'DIC_')

-Note: You can ignore other settings as they are pre-configured in Flowershow Cloud.
+With these IDs, you can proceed with either basic or advanced configuration.

-## Step 4: Configure Your Site
+## Step 4: Basic Configuration

 1. Go to your site's Settings page in the Flowershow Cloud dashboard
 2. Find the "Comments" section